supasuma/CV/README.md

 ### Communication

 My diversity of roles and environments has cultivated an effective and adaptive communication style.
 From 4 years spent in Recruitment and HR roles to supply work as a Teaching Asssistant in a school for children with severe & profound learning difficulties.
-Recruitment/HR roles inherently require frequent and effective communication between candidates and the company, including interviewing.
-As a supply Teaching Assistant I was given no training or orientation, to ensure high performance communication was a necessity.
+* Recruitment/HR roles inherently require frequent and effective communication between candidates and the company, including interviewing.
+* As a supply Teaching Assistant I was given no training or orientation, to ensure high performance communication was a necessity.
 An offer of a permanent supply role in this case demonstrates my effective communication.
-Finally as a junior project manager at an established tech start-up (WM360) effective written and spoken communication was essential in keeping projects on track and clients informed.
+* Finally as a junior project manager at an established tech start-up (WM360) effective written and spoken communication was essential in keeping projects on track and clients informed.
 Communication with clients took the form of weekly highlight reports and phone calls where ever necessary.
 For instance, A project we were running at a discount for Guinness Partnerships began to run over budget.
 It was necessary in this case that I diplomatically communicate we could no longer accommodate changes without incurring a cost and this was accepted without incident.

 ### Adaptability

 This is well demonstrated by my ability to work across industries, both in permanent and temporary roles, and fit in with the culture.
 From construction, to finance, to education and tech I have been able to assimilate easily and communicate effectively.

 My adaptability can also be demonstrated in a sporting environment, for instance at the most recent world championships in London.
 As a London-based player I had to train away from my NZ womens team and quickly assimilate into the team struture the 2 weeks leading up to the week long competition.
 As the teams second highest point scorer I think this went well (I'm not really as cocky as this sounds!?).

 ### Fast Learner
 This can't be better demonstrated than by my progress at [Makers Academy] (http://www.makersacademy.com/) a 12 week coding boot camp.
-During this time I have learnt the bones of two programming languages and am able to build some simplistic (but awesome) applications.
+During this time I have learnt the bones of two programming languages (Ruby & Javascript) and am able to build some awesome applications.

 After a week of learning Javascript my team and I were able to build a simple [air bnb replica] (https://github.com/supasuma/makers-bnb), the following week we built [code farm] (https://code-farm.herokuapp.com/) a web app to assist children's learning code and over the weekend I built a simple [bowling app] (https://github.com/supasuma/bowling-challenge).
-Our final project [Plyr2] (http://plyr2.herokuapp.com/) (*firefox optimised*) was a 9-day long effort that our team built in full-stack Javascript after only 2 weeks of experience in Javascript.
-I love Ruby, but it just so happened that most of my team work happened to be in Javascript, however a nice example of a weekend Ruby on Rails project was [Frisbeegram] (https://frisbeegram.herokuapp.com/)

 ## Projects